 However, even with a successful operation, the patient is often left physically altered.
 This means that although the surgery may be considered a success, lingering or permanent effects may endure, including chronic pain, diminished physical functionality or even complete disability.

-Before even considering spinal surgery, it is crucial to try every conservative treatment option and do everything possible to insure that your diagnosis is indeed correct.
+Before even considering spinal surgery, it is crucial to try every conservative treatment option and do everything possible to ensure that your diagnosis is indeed correct.

 Once you have done all this, then you must research your many surgical options and interview several doctors to actually perform the procedure.
 If you have accomplished all this, then it is time to decide whether to go through with the operation or not.

 Hopefully, this article will provide some facts which may help you to make this difficult decision.

 Back surgery has become a highly precise and focused science.
 There are so many high tech procedures offered for correcting a variety of spinal abnormalities.
 In the case of a serious spinal injury or degenerative condition, surgery is sometimes a good option for curing 100% physically-induced pain and related neurological symptoms.

 Minimally invasive surgeries should be used whenever possible, in order to preserve healthy tissue and minimize recovery time.
 Good surgical results are due to the quality of the surgeon, as well as the accuracy of the diagnosis.